Why is file naming important?

 Exercise 2

-Your lab has a spectrometer that is measuring thermal emissions once a day for a year for your experiment.
+Your lab has a spectrometer that measures thermal emissions once a day for a year for your experiment.
 There are three people who take that measurement in the lab.

-Please create a file naming convention for these files to reflect what you have learned about file naming in today’s session.
+Have a try at creating a file naming convention for these files to reflect what you learned about today’s session.

 Congrats!